ENMU Foundation Scholarships

 - Mescalero Apache Tribe: 575.671.4494

 If your tribe is not listed you may contact:

 1849 C Street NW

 Outside Donor Scholarships

-There are numerous scholarships awarded by agencies, business, and individuals outside of ENMU.
+There are numerous scholarships awarded by agencies, businesses and individuals outside of ENMU.
 We encourage you to apply for scholarships that are offered in your local communities.
-We further encourage students to apply for scholarships that are awarded through major corporations and foundations.
+We further encourage you to apply for scholarships that are awarded through major corporations and foundations.
 Below we have included links to some of the most frequently awarded outside donor scholarships ENMU students receive.
 This is not intended to be a comprehensive list of all outside donor scholarships, it's just a resource to help you get started.

 - Albuquerque Community Foundation

 - Chase Scholarship Fund